caldempsey/HelloKafka/README.md

 - Kafka streaming applications, responsible for using the brokers in the Kafka streaming API to transform data.
 - Sinks, exposed transformed data, where it is not necessarily the case that all data transformations are exposed.

+# Reasoning

+Naming conventions for configuration and deployment shells scripts have been chosen to keep everything tidily together when viewing files from a-z (no scrolling).